Vrachneika railway station: History

-In 2020 employees of the Cleaning, Lighting and Greenery services in Patras, completely cleared and remodelled Old Railway Station garden, thus creating a wonderful recreation area, in which even civil weddings can take place.
+In 2020 employees of the Cleaning, Lighting and Greenery services in Patras, completely cleared and remodelled Old Railway Station garden, thus creating a recreation area, in which civil weddings can also take place.
 On Saturday 27 June 2020, Achaean actor Alexandros Bourdoumis and Patrini actress Lena Drossaki were married at the station.

 Facilities

 The station building is set back from the tracks, which includes a through road (El.
 Venizelou) passing through the station.
 The station itself is unstaffed, with few facilities, aside from seating in the old building.
 At platform level, there are no sheltered seating but no Dot-matrix display departure, arrival screens or public address (PA) systems; however, timetable poster boards on both platforms are available.